Ju-Daeng-E/DES_Head-Unit/README.md

 - `meta-qt6/`: Supplies Qt 6 modules used by the QML application.
 - `meta-raspberrypi/`: Board support for Raspberry Pi 4 (kernel, firmware, GPU stack, bootloader).
 - `meta-custom/meta-env`: Custom distribution (`des`), policies, and the top-level image recipe that pulls every component together.
-- `meta-custom/meta-app`: Packages the Qt Quick head unit (`headunit.bb`) plus its assets and systemd unit.
+- `meta-custom/meta-app`: Packages the Qt Quick head unit and instrument cluster Qt applications plus their systemd units.
-- `meta-custom/meta-piracer`: Small enablement snippets such as the `can0` systemd unit for SocketCAN devices.
+- `meta-custom/meta-piracer`: Hardware bring-up helpers such as CAN interface units and the PiRacer controller service.

 All three custom layers are registered in `build-des/conf/bblayers.conf` so BitBake sees their metadata.